pingcap/tidb-operator/en/destroy-a-tidb-cluster.md

 kubectl delete tc ${cluster_name} -n ${namespace}
 ```

-If you deploy the monitor in the cluster using `TidbMonitor`, run the folowing command to delete the monitor component:
+If you deploy the monitor in the cluster using `TidbMonitor`, run the following command to delete the monitor component:

 {{< copyable "shell-regular" >}}